n8n-io/n8n-docs/docs/doc2/export/infor-ion.md

 ![](/_images/doc2/image-43.png)

-Enter a meaningful name and description.
+Enter a name and description.

 Drag and drop an "Application" to the flow and name it "Doc2".